Calibrating the MATILDA framework#

 … and store the calibrated parameter set for the scenario runs in the next notebook.

 The framework for Modeling water resources in glacierized catchments [MATILDA] (cryotools/matilda) has been developed for use in this workflow and is published as a Python package.
-It is based on the widely used HBV hydrological model, extended by a simple temperature-index melt model based on the code of Seguinot (2019).
-Glacier evolution over time is modeled using a modified version of the Δh approach following Seibert et. al. (2018).
+It is based on the widely used HBV hydrological model, complemented by a temperature-index glacier melt model based on the code of Seguinot (2019).
+Glacier evolution over time is simulated using a modified version of the Δh approach following Seibert et. al. (2018).

 As before we start by loading configurations such as the calibration period and some helper functions to work with yaml